What are the full qualifications for the Residential Energy Credit?

 For information regarding what improvements and property qualify please click here.

-Also, use Form 5695 to take any residential energy efficient property credit carryforward from 2011 or to carry the unused portion of the credit to 2013.
+Also, use Form 5695 to take any residential energy efficient property credit carryforward from 2011 and 2012 or to carry the unused portion of the credit to 2013.

-For additiona information, please refer to instructions for Form 5695 beginning on Page 3.
+For additional information, please refer to instructions for Form 5695 beginning on Page 3.